platformsh/template-builder/templates/typo3/files/README.md

 * An additional Composer library, [`platformsh/config-reader`](https://github.com/platformsh/config-reader-php), has been added.
 It provides convenience wrappers for accessing the Platform.sh environment variables.
 * At this time, the TYPO3 10 CLI installer is not yet compatible with Platform.sh.
 Therefore this package includes a custom installer in `src/install.php` that is run from the deploy hook the first time the site is deployed.
 It will non-interactively initialize the site's database and admin user.
 * A `sites/main/config.yaml` file is provided that reads the base URL from an environment variable.
 * A default `public/typo3conf/AdditionalConfiguration.php` file is provided that loads a `PlatformshConfiguration.php` file if found.
 That file maps Platform.sh environment variables to the database, redis, and base URL environment configuration needed by TYPO3.
-You may modify this file if needed.
+You may modify both of these files as needed.
+* Specifically, a relationship named `database` will automatically be wired to the TYPO3 primary database.
+Additionally, if a relationship named `rediscache` is defined it will be used as the cache backend.
+(It is included in this template.)

 ## References